FAQ list for Fall 2009 AST 2002 Section 0004

 that the exam I missed doesn't count?

-probably a D or an F (because you got a zero
+grade is probably a D or an F (because you got a zero

 on that missed exam).
 At that point, skipping the final